 Blizzard & Nabers: Birth Defect Lawyers

 If you took antidepressants while pregnant and your child was born with birth defects, you may be able to obtain compensation.
-The experienced birth defect lawyers at Blizzard & Nabers can analyze your situation and help you understand your legal options.
+The experienced birth defect lawyers at Blizzard Law PLLC can analyze your situation and help you understand your legal options.
 Call us today to schedule a free consultation to discuss your case.